 Zlatni Rat Beach, Bol on the island of Brac

-Where else to start a guide to the special beaches in Croatia than the Zlatni Rat beach in Bol on the island of Brac?!
+Where else to start a guide to the special beaches in Croatia than with one?
+Zlatni Rat beach (which means ‘Golden Horn’) is in Bol on the island of Brac.
 If the name doesn’t ring a bell, than its image – see below – surely does; this is one of the most famous and iconic images of Croatia and often used in promotional material.
 The white pebble beaches stretches out over 600 metres into the sea, with a narrow tip that changes direction according to the tide and to winds – an unusual phenomenon.
 There are changing facilities here, plus a playground, restaurant and cafes.

 Bacvice Beach, Split

 A true city beach, very popular with the locals – if you’re there, you may well see them engaged in a very energetic game called picigin that’s played in the shallow waters of the sea.

 The sand/shingle beach isn’t one of the Dalmatia’s best beaches by any means, although it should surely be included in this list for its fun vibe; its very central location means it’s also great if you have a few hours to kill in Split and fancy a bit of sunbathing or a quick dip.
 If you walk further along the coastline (away from the centre of the city), there’s also lots of little spots you can lay out in for a more quiet time.

 The beach has a good range of facilities and there’s cafes and bars nearby; Bacvice is also home to a number of events during summer; in 2011, Bacvice was awarded a Blue Flag for the 10th year in a row.

 Banje Beach, Dubrovnik